Analysis: Is Sony buying time - or problems?

 It also cut its annual operating profit forecast to 130 billion yen ($1.7 billion) from 180 billion yen.
 The average estimate of 14 analysts surveyed by Thomson Reuters is for 110 billion yen, suggesting another cut before the business year concludes.

-Speaking at the same venue as Hirai during the Tokyo Game Show less than two weeks earlier, Yoshikazu Tanaka, the founder of social gaming firm, Gree Inc (3632.T), the latest poster child for Japan tech, predicted the death of game consoles.
+Speaking at the same venue as Hirai during the Tokyo Game Show less than two weeks earlier, Yoshikazu Tanaka, the founder of social gaming firm, Gree Inc, the latest poster child for Japan tech, predicted the death of game consoles.

 They would, he said, be victims of a conversion trend that has already melded mobile phones and PCs into tablets and smartphones and which will eventually absorb game machines.